 The opposite of nurturing.
-It’s all about them.
-Ask her how her hair turned out today and she’ll tell you for half an hour.
+It is all about them.
+Ask her how her hair turned out today and she will tell you for half an hour.
 Might notice if you have hair for 2 seconds but wouldn’t have much to say about it.

 Physically interesting to watch.
 Will choose furs, sparkles, satin, diamonds, you get the idea.
 Stock up on glitter.
 Boys look very good in dark suits and have the body carriage to pull off the look.
 Strike statue poses just buttering toast.

-If she’s suffering, you’ll know about it.
-She’s in control (while Summer is in order) and she’s taking you down with her.
+If she is suffering, you will know about it.
+She’s in control (while Summer is in order) and she is taking you down with her.
 The True Winter husband is much the same.

 a lot of colour in a face that looks more determined than gentle – a present or future Dark Winter?